EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 #### Item Selection

-Use the **toggleShoppingItem** action creator to toggle a checkbox for a shopping list item.
+Use the **toggleShoppingItem** action creator to toggle a shopping list item's checkbox.

 **client/containers/ShoppingList.js:**